Corporate GovernanceCorporate Governance Guidelines

 2

-The Board of Directors will determine the candidates for Directors through the consideration and opinions of the Nomination and Remuneration Advisory Committee based on the composition of the Board of Directors specified in Article 17 as well as the evaluation of the qualifications required for Directors specified in the preceding paragraph, business performance and other factors.
+The Board of Directors shall determine the candidates for Directors through the consideration and opinions of the Nomination and Remuneration Advisory Committee based on the composition of the Board of Directors specified in Article 17 as well as the evaluation of the qualifications required for Directors specified in the preceding paragraph, business performance and other factors.

 3